limajpp/av3-modelagem/README.md

 ## 🚀 Getting Started

 To run this project, it is recommended to use a virtual environment.
+After clonning the repo, in the project root folder, follow the steps below:

 ### 1. Create the Virtual Environment
 ```Shell